 Here are more questions related to the Eraser tool in Adobe Illustrator.

 How to fix the Eraser tool in Adobe Illustrator?

-The Eraser tool in Adobe Illustrator can only edit vectors with anchor points, so you need to make sure that the object you’re trying to eraser is an editable vector.
+The Eraser tool in Adobe Illustrator can only edit vectors with anchor points, so you need to make sure that the object you’re trying to erase is an editable vector.

 There are several reasons why the eraser isn’t working in Illustrator.
 For example, it wouldn’t work on the live text, raster images, locked objects, etc. Depending on the reason, the solution can be vectorizing the object, or simply unlocking objects.

 Why does the Eraser tool have outlines in Adobe Illustrator?

 The Eraser tool in Adobe Illustrator doesn’t remove objects or paths entirely, instead, it transforms the objects.